aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/find-field-properties/_index.md

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Fields-FieldCode.cs" >}}

-Note if you are only looking for the names of merge fields in a document, then you can instead use the built-in MailMerge.GetFieldNames method.
+Note if you are only looking for the names of merge fields in a document, then you can instead use the built-in [GetFieldNames](https://reference.aspose.com/words/net/aspose.words.mailmerging/mailmerge/getfieldnames/) method.

 The following code example shows how to get names of all merge fields in a document: